aseeva-es/garden-app-frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Plain HTML/CSS/JS sandbox
 We have setup the [`sandbox directory`](/public/sandbox/) for you to try your basic HTML/CSS/JavaScript skills without interfering with the main project work.
 Feel free to modify and delete/create new files in the directory and see what happens 😃!
+After runnin the local server, open http://localhost:3000/sandbox/plain.html with your browser to see the result.
 ## Learn More

 To learn more about Next.js, take a look at the following resources: